LeeCampbell/IntroToRx/content/01_WhyRx.md

 - Integration with a [Complex Event Processing (CEP)](https://en.wikipedia.org/wiki/Complex_event_processing) engine
 - UI events such as mouse movement or button clicks

-Rx is also good way to model domain events—these may occur as a result of some of the events just described, but after processing them to produce events that more directly represent application concepts.
+Rx is also good way to model domain events.
+These may occur as a result of some of the events just described, but after processing them to produce events that more directly represent application concepts.
 These might include:

 - Property or state changes on domain objects such as "Order Status Updated", or "Registration Accepted"
 - Changes to collections of domain objects, such as "New Registration Created"